ccb-hms/cadence/README.md

 virtualenv, and the good old requirements.txt.
 It combines the functionalities of pip and virtualenv into one tool, providing a smooth and convenient workflow for developers.

-With Pipenv, project dependencies and the virtual environment can be managed easily.
-It uses a Pipfile and Pipfile.lock to keep track of project dependencies with package versions, similar to how package.json works in Node.js projects or Gemfile in Ruby.

 Pipenv manages dependencies on a per-project basis.
 To install this package, change into your project’s directory and run:
 ```bash